OSC/ood-documentation/latest/_sources/architecture.rst.txt

 Below are some diagrams of OnDemand's architecture:

 #.
-Overview is a high level visual generated from Powerpoint.
+Overview is a high level visual generated from PowerPoint.
 #.
 System context and Container context diagrams below follow the `C4 <https://c4model.com/>`_.
-   model for software diagrams, are more technically detailed and are built using draw.io
+   model for software diagrams, are more technically detailed and are built using ``draw.io``
 #.
 Request flow diagram is a sequence diagram built using plantuml.

 Overview